movermeyer/ImportFromTodoist/docs/next_steps.md

 ## Caching

-Perhaps the biggest problem with the way the code is currently structured relates to the way caching is being done.
-It is currently being done in multiple places, in inconsistent ways.
+Perhaps the biggest problem with the current codebase is the way caching is being done.
+It is currently being done in multiple places, and in inconsistent ways.

 The caching belongs in a layer that would sit between the [`System` and the `API Access Classes`](code_walkthrough.md#a-quick-note-about-caching)